SABERGLOW/SABERGLOW/README.md

 ## 📚 About Me:
 <a href="https://github.com/SABERGLOW/"><img align="right" width="350" src="https://github.com/SABERGLOW/SABERGLOW/blob/master/Misc/codingsvg.svg"></a>
   - 👨‍💻 I'm a Developer Intern at <a href = "https://corporate.exxonmobil.com/"> ExxonMobil</a>.
-[FrontEnd and DevOps]
+[FrontEnd, DevOps, & QA]
   - 👨‍🏫 I'm a Student Mentor at <a href = "https://shmentor.hu/"> HÖOK</a>.
   - 🎓 I'm studying Computer Science Engineering at BME, Budapest.
 I'm expecting to graduate in 2023.
-  - 🎯 I'm currently learning how to build awesome web applications with React.
+  - 🎯 I'm currently learning how to build awesome web applications with ReactJS and Angular.
   - 📧 You can reach me at: wali6985@gmail.com

 <p>&nbsp;</p>